LosAndroides/Learn/documentation/jacoco.md

 ./gradlew allDebugCoverage
 ```

+After running this task, you can find the report in both formats (XML and HTML) in this path:

+`rootProject/build/reports/jacoco/allDebugCoverage`

 # Using JaCoCo in Github (Pending task)

 We can run the JaCoCo task during the pipeline.
 And we can define a minimum coverage to accept the merge on the main branch, to avoid including